Sonia Mann: Career

 Mann's Telugu film Dhee Ante Dhee was released in 2015.
 Her Punjabi film 25 Kille was released in 2016.
 Another Punjabi film titled Motor Mitraan Di featuring her was also released in that year.

 Mann did a cameo role on a Marathi film titled Hrudayantar in 2017.
 Her second Telugu film titled Dr. Chakravarthy was also released in that year.
 She was also a part of Hindi film Happy Hardy and Heer which was released on 31 January 2020.

 Political career

-Sonia Mann joined Aam Aadmi Party (AAP) in the presence of AAP National Convenor & former Delhi CM Arvind Kejriwal on 23 February 2025.
+Mann joined Aam Aadmi Party (AAP) in the presence of AAP National Convenor & former Delhi CM Arvind Kejriwal on 23 February 2025.